 Application Requirements.
 Current PEP applications listing the required PEP courses and admission standards are available from the various departments and the office of the Dean of Engineering.
-The minimum requirements a student must satisfy in order to be eligible to apply for admission to a professional program are:
+The minimum requirements a student must satisfy in order to be eligible to apply for admission to a professional program

 - 1. The student must be in good academic standing in the University and the college. - 2.
 The student must achieve a grade of C- or better in every required preprofessional course.
-Required preprofessional courses are defined by each major.
-They include math, science, and engineering courses, as well as ENGL 2010.
-The 2.3 minimum GPA requirement (see item 3 below) does not include ENGL 2010.
 The P/D+, D, F grading option may not be used except in freshman English Composition. - 3.
 The student must achieve an overall grade point average of 2.3 or better for all required preprofessional coursework completed at USU.